Ready to shoot the next real-life photo assignment? Well, here it is!

 So, now that you know how to do it, do you think you can shoot for this real-life photo assignment, Storm Clouds Breaking?
 Get all the nitty-gritty details below.
 Assignment ends August 10!

-And for those of you who are Lenspiration Members, this would be an excellent opportunity to experiment with the artistic composition technique of Forced Perspective.
+This would be an excellent opportunity to experiment with the artistic composition technique of Forced Perspective.
 This is one of my favorite tools in my composition toolbox.
 I use it all the time, for many genres of photography.
 Not only does it inherently peak viewer’s interest, it also adds an undeniable sense of depth to your photos.
-Learn what it is, how it works and how to do it yourself in the latest premium training tutorial, Using Forced Perspective as an Artistic Composition Technique.
+Learn what it is, how it works and how to do it yourself in the latest Lenspiration video tutorial, Using Forced Perspective as an Artistic Composition Technique.